toby-griffiths/symfony2-message-redirect-bundle/README.md

 Usage
 -----

+### Redirect

 To use the redirect functionality, at any time, use the `message_redirect` service to create a MessageRedirectException object to then throw.

-1. To redirect the user at any point within the call stack, simply call the `redirect()` method on the `message_redirect` service...
+To redirect the user at any point within the call stack, simply call the `redirect()` method on the `message_redirect` service...

         thrown $this->container->get('message_redirect')->createRedirectException(
             $uri,
-            $message,
+            $message,          // optional
-            $messageType,
+            $messageType,      // optional
-            $code,
-            $previousException
+            $previousException // optional
         );

-2. Style your flash messages using the following css rules

-        .mr-flash-notice {
-            ...
-        }
-        .mr-flash-notice.error {
-            ...
-        }

-   (or use your own styles added, as described above)
+### Using different Exception class to redirect

+To use your own exception class for the redirects, simply set the %message_redirect.exception.message_redirect.class% parameter to another exception class that implements the
+\CubicMushroom\MessageRedirectBundle\Exception\MessageRedirectExceptionInterface interface

+To use your own exception on for a single request, you can set the exception class on the service by doing the following...

+    $this->container->get('message_redirect')->setMessageRedirectExceptionClass( $class );